stwalkerster/lambda-terraform-webhook/README.md

 it may not work out-of-the-box.

 ## Installation
-Create a GitHub personal access token with access to edit webhooks.

-Create `secrets.auto.tfvars` and inside define the variables `hmac` and `github_token`.
-The former should be the shared secret between TFE and this function.
+Create `secrets.auto.tfvars` and inside define the variable `hmac`, which should be the shared secret between TFE and this function.

-Log in to TFE (`terraform login`).

-Modify the variables `notification_destination`, `tfe_workspaces`, and `github_repositories` to suit your requirements.
-You probably want to do this in another `*.auto.tfvars` file.
+Modify the variables `notification_destination` to suit your requirements.
+This is used as the routing key in RabbitMQ You probably want to do this in another `*.auto.tfvars` file.

 ```shell